owysocky/Tap-Room-React/README.md

 #### By _**Olha Wysocky**_

 ## Description
-_This is a website for a tap room._
+_This is a website for a tap room.
+It looks like React components are less reuseble than in Angular, and more like a whole independent page._

 ## Specs